English in Africa

 Cameroon

-Republic; independent since 1960; area: 475,000 sq km; pop: 7 m.; capital: Jaunde.
+Republic; independent since 1960; area: 475,000 sq km; pop: 29 m.; capital: Jaunde.
 Like much of the rest of coastal west Africa, Cameroon was British in practice since the end of the sixteenth century.
 However, the country was annexed by Germany in 1884 and declared a German Protectorate.
 After the First World War the country was divided among the French and British to the advantage of the former.
 For this reason both English and French are official languages in present-day Cameroon, which is geographically based on former French Cameroon, most of former British Cameroon having gone to Nigeria (in the north).
 The English pidgin, which bears no specific name, is estimated to be spoken by between a quarter and a fifth of the population in many official spheres much as in Nigeria.

 East Africa

 Because the native languages of eastern Africa frequently belong to the Bantu group there is in many countries a common Bantu substrate.
-Furthermore English interacts with Swahili in this region so that code-switching and mixed forms result.
+Furthermore, English interacts with Swahili in this region so that code-switching and mixed forms result.
 In general one can say that East African English is non-rhotic and has a simplified vowel system with frequent syllable-timing, an item of transfer from the Bantu substrate (this also holds for varieties of Black English in South Africa, Botswana, Zimbabwe, Malawi and Zambia, for instance.

 English in Southern Africa

 The English language was first brought to South Africa at the end of the 18th century.
-It spread northwards during the 19th century with the colonial exploration and exploitation of present-day Zimbabwe and Zambia (former Southern and Northern Rhodesia respectively), especially by David Livingstone and Cecil Rhodes.
+It spread northwards during the 19th century with the colonial exploration and exploitation of present-day Zimbabwe and Zambia (former Southern and Northern Rhodesia respectively), especially by Cecil Rhodes.
 The area on the left of Lake Nyasa (in present-day Malawi) was affected by this and partly anglicised.
 This was also true of Bechuanaland (present-day Botswana) which resisted incorporation into South Africa.
-The area of present-day Namibia came under German control later in the 19th century but was also affected by the spread of the English language from South Africa.
+The area of present-day Namibia came under German control later in the 19th century but was also affected by the spread of the English language (and Afrikaans) from South Africa.
 Mozambique remained a dependency of Portugal (until 1975) and did not come within the sphere of English.

 The main language groups in Africa